The Road Home Founder, Gabrielle Jones-Price presents : The Refreshment Center

 January 27th, 2007 - over 100,000 strong

-I had noticed something terribly wrong with media during Katrina; then with little or no coverage of the protest, I decided to dive deeper.
-My research over subsequent years has proven it was worse than I had ever imagined; which prompted my exodus from politics and embracing The Road Home project.
+I noticed something terribly wrong with media during Katrina; then with little or no coverage of the protest, I decided to dive deeper.
+My research over subsequent years proved it was worse than I had ever imagined; which prompted my exodus from politics and embracing The Road Home project.
 The media problem seemed too huge for one radical chick from the cornbelt.
 Was Obama's inauguration moving?
 Absolutely.
 It turned my state blue for the first time since the year I was born.
 Did things actually change?
-No. In fact, things are much worse.
+No. In fact, they were made much worse.

-But this is not one man's fault - it's politics as usual.
 For those of us who like to be kept informed during wartime, corporate press has become frighteningly unusual without an independent 'free press' to keep it in check.
 Corporate media is not a free press.
-It is PR for a war machine that has continued unabated since the invasion of Iraq.
+It is PR for a war machine that has continued unabated since before the invasion of Iraq.

-I maintained The Road Home presence in social media after its first road bump, and used those tools to continue to share independent music, as well as trending economic, social, and energy news analysis.
-It was the BP disaster that pushed me down the rabbit hole.
+I maintained The Road Home presence in social media after its first road bump, using those tools to continue to share independent music, trending economic, social, and energy news and analysis.
+It was the BP disaster that pushed me further down the rabbit hole.
 Research led me to discoverthe Peak Oil and transition movements.
 This prompted The Refreshment Center's return to the web.
 I traveled during Occupy and joined forces with other researchers and bloggers; spending the better part of the last 7 years honing my research skills.
 My comment on the Occupy movement was featured in a 2-year Occupy anniversary book release, alongside notable supporters like Chris Hedges, Noam Chomsky and my former mentor, Michael C. Ruppert [RIP, Scout].
 My intent has been to share 'news you can use' to prepare for the coming paradigm shifts.
 These shifts are becoming all too clear in the US as they occur in Europe and points East now with energy costs rapidly skyrocketing...along with food, goods, housing.